Temporal Straightening for Latent Planning: Introduction

 What is a ``good'' representation for latent planning?
-Large-scale visual pretraining provides powerful semantic-aware features, but it is not tailored to the dynamics of the environments and often retains plenty of planning-irrelevant low-level details.
+Although general-purpose visual pretraining provides powerful semantic-aware features, it is not tailored to the dynamics of the environment and often retains plenty of planning-irrelevant low-level details.
 We argue that planning could benefit from representations that are (i) sufficient for predicting dynamics but without task-irrelevant information and (ii) properly regularized so that embedding distances reflect the geodesic distance and gradient-based optimization is reliable.
 With such representations, we can exploit the differentiability of latent world models and enable efficient gradient-based planning, bypassing the need for computationally expensive search-based methods.

-Inspired by the perceptual straightening hypothesis in human vision~\citep{perceptual_straightening}, which posits that visual systems transform complex videos into straighter internal representations, we introduce a simple approach to straighten latent trajectories for planning.
-Concretely, we jointly learn an encoder and a predictor of a world model, while imposing regularization on the curvature of latent trajectories during training.
+Inspired by the perceptual straightening hypothesis in human vision~\citep{perceptual_straightening}, which posits that visual systems transform complex natural videos into straighter internal representations, we introduce a simple approach to straighten latent trajectories for planning.
+Concretely, we jointly learn an encoder and a predictor of a Joint-Embedding Predictive Architecture (JEPA) world model, while imposing regularization on the curvature of latent trajectories during training.
+We find that the JEPA prediction objective alone induces \emph{implicit straightening} to some extent, and introducing an \emph{explicit} curvature regularizer further strengthens and stabilizes this effect.
 The resulting encoded trajectories are significantly straighter, with Euclidean distances better aligned with geodesic distances~(\Cref{img:pca_mse}).
-We prove that reducing curvature improves convergence of gradient-based planners, and observe superior empirical gains across a suite of goal-reaching tasks: open-loop planning success improves by 20–60\% and MPC by 20-30\% with a simple gradient-based planner.
+We prove that reducing curvature improves convergence of gradient-based planners, and observe superior empirical gains across a suite of goal-reaching tasks: open-loop planning success improves by 20--60\% and MPC by 20--30\% with a simple gradient-based planner.